-Credits, 1 sem. hr.
+Credits, 2 sem. hrs.
 This course builds on principles covered in previous Pharmacology and Pharmacotherapeutics courses.
 Information is presented in conjunction with appropriate clinical medicine lectures.
 Drug categories and specific drugs used in the treatment of common diseases are presented using an organ systems approach to therapeutic management.
 Indications, contraindications, drug-drug interactions, appropriate drug dosing and monitoring are covered.
-Additionally, pharmacologic management of pregnant/lactating females, pediatric and elderly patients are included.
+Pharmacologic management of pregnant/ lactating females, pediatric and elderly patients are included.